 After each revaluation there is a period of transition.
 No bill is allowed to increase or decrease by more than a set percentage.
 Any property with a large increase or decrease in its rateable value will therefore come under the transitional relief scheme, which has the effect of phasing in the valuation over a period of time.

-For the majority of commercial properties there is a maximum of three months exemption from the payment of rates from the date the property becomes empty.
+For the majority of commercial properties there is a maximum of three months' exemption from the payment of rates from the date the property becomes empty.
 If, after that period, the property remains empty, full rates will become payable.

-Industrial properties that under previous law received full exemption from the payment of rates whilst empty (factories, warehouses and workshops) now only benefit from a maximum of up to six months exemption.
+Industrial properties that under previous law received full exemption from the payment of rates whilst empty (factories, warehouses and workshops) now only benefit from a maximum of up to six months' exemption.
 If after that period the property remains empty, full rates become payable.

-There are full and unlimited exemptions applicable to unoccupied charitable properties and listed buildings, and full exemptions for unoccupied small properties with rateable values of less than £2,600.
+There are full and unlimited exemptions applicable to unoccupied charitable properties and listed buildings, and full exemptions for unoccupied small properties with rateable values of less than £2,900.

 This discretionary relief can be granted if you are experiencing hardship and your business is considered to be important to the local community.
 Contact us on 020 8207 7409 for an application form.

 In order to support high street shops Government announced in the Budget on 29 October 2018 that it will provide a business rates Retail Discount scheme for occupied retail properties with a rateable value of less than £51,000 in each of the years 2019-20 and 2020-21.